What is stalking?

 - Protect your personal information.
 Stalkers gather personal information about their victims from a wide variety of sources.
 Be cautious about what you post on social media sites and what you throw away in your garbage.
 Think about other ways the person stalking you can obtain your personal information and take steps to safeguard it.

 - Seek help to deal with the emotions you are having.
 Fear, anxiety, stress, frustration, and depression are common reactions to being stalked.
-Psychological Services can help.
+Counseling and Psychological Services can help.
 Call (330)672-2487 to make an appointment.

 - Faculty and staff can seek support through Impact (Employee Assistance Program), the Counseling and Human Development Center or the Psychological Clinic.

-- Don't communicate with the stalker or respond to his/her attempts to contact you.
+- Don't communicate with the stalker or respond to attempts to contact you.
 Stalkers can be unreasonable and unpredictable.
 Confronting or trying to reason with a stalker can be dangerous.